mpsijm/BAPC-2024/public/rules/index.md

 - The language of the contest is English.
 All written contest materials will be in English.
 - The contest lasts for 4 hours.
-- From the beginning until one hour before the end of the GAPC, the scores are displayed.
+- From the beginning until one hour before the end of the BAPC, the scores are displayed.
 - A team is allowed a dictionary from English to their native language.
 The dictionary should have no notes written in them.
 - A team is allowed to bring up to 25 A4-sized pages, printed one-sided or up to 12.5 A4-sized pages, printed two-sided, of documentation.
 Each team member is allowed one identical copy.
 Text and illustrations must be readable by a person with correctable eyesight without magnification from a distance of ½ meter.
 It may include handwritten comments and corrections on the fronts of pages only.
 The team name must be written on the front page.
 - A team is allowed to bring one non-programmable wired mouse and/or keyboard.
 The keyboard and/or mouse needs to be handed-in during the Teams check-in session, to be checked by the jury.